YourRoots by Genomelink

 Children(s): Anne Smith, Rachel Smith, Mary Smith, Elizabeth Smith

-Joan Charlton was born in 1672 in All Saints, Swallowfield, Berkshire, England, the child of John Charlton and Elizabeth Bridgeman.
-Joan Charlton married John Smith, and had children including Anne Smith, Rachel Smith, Mary Smith, Elizabeth Smith.
-Joan Charlton passed away in 1709 in Shinfield, Berkshire, England.
+The story of Joan Charlton began in 1672 in All Saints, Swallowfield, Berkshire, England.
+Joan Charlton married John Smith, and had children including Anne Smith, Elizabeth Smith, Mary Smith, Rachel Smith.
+Joan Charlton passed away in 1709 in Berkshire, England.

 Find more search results for Joan Charlton